 - Establishing oneself as a leader within the firm

 - Fostering inclusion in a diverse workplace

-- Self-editing your written work
+- Self-editing one's written work

-- Taking charge of your career
+- Taking charge of one's career

 - Practicing self-care

 - Getting the most out of year-end reviews